Security practices

 |

-Further to what is listed above, a complete list of industry standards that we comply with is provided on our Compliance Program page.
+Further to the information provided above, a comprehensive list of industry standards with which we comply is available on our Compliance Program page.

 Privacy at Atlassian

-- Access controls and training: Atlassian staff that access and process Atlassian customer personal data are trained on how to handle it, and are bound to maintain its confidentiality and security
+Access controls and training: Atlassian staff that access and process personal data are trained on how to handle it, and are bound to maintain its confidentiality and security.

 Internal and external audit